ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 # Understand node types in IPFS Companion

-IPFS Companion's preferences screen allows you to choose from several different node types.
+IPFS Companion's preferences screen allows you to choose from different node types.
 The available types you'll see in your Companion preferences depends on the browser you're using (i.e. Firefox, Chrome, Brave), but the full list is as follows:

 [[toc]]